 If you have a HP G60/G70 notebook, most likely it came with the webcam.
 You’ll have to disconnect the cable from the webcam before disconnecting the video cable.

-Remove sticky tape securing the video cable connector and unplug cable from the LCD screen.
+Remove sticky tape securing the video cable connector and unplug the video cable.

 Now you can remove the LCD screen from the cover.

-If you are replacing the screen, you’ll have to transfer the left and right mounting brackets to the new screen.
+If you are replacing it, you’ll have to transfer the left and right mounting brackets to the new screen.

 Remove three screws securing the bracket and remove the bracket.
 Do the same with the other side.

 The LCD screen model number is located on the sticker.
-In my laptop I had a screen with the following model number: B154EW08 v.1
+In my laptop I had this model installed: B154EW08 v.1